shahriarkm/line-detection/README.md

 This code can serve as a foundation for building more advanced lane detection and lane-keeping systems.
 It may need further parameter tuning to work effectively on different road and lighting conditions.

-Remember that this code assumes the existence of a module `manip_functions` with the required functions.
-You should ensure that this module contains the necessary functions for the code to work correctly.